-Following this, an additional working group was held with abortion services experts and stakeholders from across the sector to develop sector solutions specific to abortion services.
+Following this, an additional working group was held with abortion services experts and stakeholders from across the sector to develop sector guidance specific to abortion services.
 The group reviewed the services aspects of the Interim Standards for Abortion Services in New Zealand (the Interim Abortion Standards).
 A separate workstream was developed to consider the clinical content of the Interim Abortion Standards in conjunction with the relevant colleges.

 Due to the limitations of the COVID-19 alert levels, the group met over six morning Zoom sessions.
 Their work was incorporated into the document reviewed by the P8134 Standard Development Committee overseen by Standard New Zealand, in alignment with the overall project timeline.

 Following the extensive sector consultation, the draft amended standard document was provided to Standards New Zealand (Standards NZ).
 Standards NZ is responsible for administering the Standards and Accreditation Act 2015, which requires the establishment of a Standard Development Committee, a period of public consultation, and approval of the final Standards by their Independent Statutory Standard Approval Board (the SNZ Board).